NaveenRajaR/Book_MVC_Application/README.md

 ### Bulk Inserting Books

-- Click on the "Bulk Insert Books" link to bulk insert books into the database.
+- Click on the "Save List" link to bulk insert books into the database.
-- Enter the details of the books in the provided form.
-- Click on the "Save" button to insert the books into the database.

 ### Total Price of Books

-- Click on the "Get Total Price" link to calculate the total price of all books.
+- Click on the "Get Total Price of Books" link to calculate the total price of all books.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/new-feature`).
-6. Create a new Pull Request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Credits

-- Created by [Your Name]
+- Created by Naveenraja Rajakulendran.

-## Contact

-For support or inquiries, please contact [Your Email].